zmtcreative/gm-fancy-lists/README.md

 }
 ```

-Alternately, you can also use this init method:
+Alternatively, you can use this initialization method instead:

 ```go
     // Create Goldmark instance with fancy lists extension